Carer Payment (CP) carer is absent 009-06030020

 If a carer is in periodic detention or weekend detention for a whole 24 hour period from 'midnight to midnight', they lose qualification for CP and/or CA as respite cannot be used for this absence and constant daily care and attention is not being provided.

-Temporary Cessation of Care rules, constant care and the 25 hour rule do not apply to CP (XWP) - Carer Payment (CP) that is paid under grandfathering provisions for ceased Wife Pension carers.
+Temporary Cessation of Care rules, constant care and the 100 hour rule do not apply to CP (XWP) - Carer Payment (CP) that is paid under grandfathering provisions for ceased Wife Pension carers.
 CP (XWP) is still subject to carer payability rules such as the pensions income and asset tests, portability, and carer in prison or psychiatric confinement provisions.
-The illness separated rate is available for CP (XWP).
+The single rate of payment is available for CP (XWP) if they are assessed as a member of respite care couple.

 However, Temporary Cessation of Care (TCC) rules continue to apply to CA as normal.
 If a carer is permanently admitted to an institution and is not expected to return to their caring role, cancel CA. When a CP (XWP) carer’s only or last payment level CA is suspended or cancelled for any reason or changed to CA HCC only, CP (XWP) will be auto-cancelled.
 A carer loses their qualification for CP (XWP) permanently if payment level CA is not reinstated without a gap in entitlement.